Kiran7007/Interview-Preparation/README.md

 *  **How to handle multiple network calls using Retrofit?** <br/>
     In Retrofit, we can call the operations asynchronously by using enqueue() method where as to call operations synchronously, we can use execute() method.
 In addition, we can use zip() operator from RxJava to perform multiple network calls using Retrofit library.

+*  **How to post multipart form data using Retrofit** [Link](https://stackoverflow.com/questions/34562950/post-multipart-form-data-using-retrofit-2-0-including-image)

 *  **How to save password safely in Android?** <br/>
     Using Android Keystore<br/>
     <https://medium.com/@josiassena/using-the-android-keystore-system-to-store-sensitive-information-3a56175a454b>